Name: Jim Stoppani, PhD

 A study from the Norwegian University of Science and Technology (Trondheim), reported that subjects with metabolic syndrome who followed a 16-week HIIT program had a 100 percent greater decrease in content of the fat-producing enzyme fatty acid synthase as compared to subjects who followed continuous moderate-intensity exercise.

-And yet another way that HIIT appears to work has to do with getting the fat to where it will be burned away for good:
+And yet another way that HIIT appears to work has to do with getting the fat to where it will be burned away for good.

-YOUR WORKOUT FUEL
+USE MORE FAT FOR YOUR WORKOUT FUEL

 A new study published in the American Journal of Physiology sheds some light on another way that HIIT burns more body fat.
 Researchers reported that 6 weeks of HIIT increased the amount of special proteins in muscle that are responsible for carrying fat into the mitochondria (where fat is burned away for fuel) by up to 50 percent.
 Having more of these proteins in muscle means that more fat can be burned up for fuel during workouts and when resting.